Last Updated on

 - With children (to be registered as beneficiaries): Children’s birth certificate or baptismal certificate/Birth certificate with “Legitimated” status/Decree of Adoption.

-How to Get SSS Number Online: 7 Steps.
+How to Get SSS Number in the Philippines: Two Ways.

 1. Visit the SSS website.